J95Ortiz/hangman-game/README.md

 ## ACKNOWLEDGEMENTS

 I would like to mention my Mentor, [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for his support and feedback during the building process.
-His suggerstions and comments on the application and how to improve it helped me have the confidence to go further and test my knowledge.
+His suggestions and comments on the application and how to improve it helped me have the confidence to go further and test my knowledge.

 A further acknowledgement to [Lucia](https://github.com/lucia2007) as her [README.md](https://github.com/lucia2007/towers-of-hanoi/blob/main/README.md) file was a great tool to help me set out the structure for mine.